 Selecting a Track

 Students will self-select into either the Professional or Thesis track in their first year of the MMA program.
-Admission to the Thesis track requires concurrence of a faculty advisor, and students in the Thesis track must propose a research project and establish their thesis committee by the end of spring quarter of their first year.
+Formal admission to the Thesis track requires concurrence of a faculty advisor to serve as the Thesis Chair, the submission of a research project proposal, and nomination of the thesis committee by the end of spring quarter of their first year.

 Please contact Tiffany Dion, Graduate Program Advisor, at email@example.com or (206) 543-0106.